 When there is fresh snow it is just a delight to snowshoe, but once trails are packed down crampons really come into their own especially when conditions are icy – even on level terrain.
 On a day out last year with my friends Micheline and Dan at they were firmly attached to the ground by their crampons whilst in my boots I was slip sliding all over the place and ended up with a large bruise on my shin to prove it.
 As a result I have bought crampons for my own use and also to rent to guests here at Vert Le Mont.

 So, whether or not we are up to our noses in snow, there is no excuse for staying at home.
-Get out in that fresh air!
-Hiking is also cheap – a daily access ticket to the places above all cost $5 or less.
+Get out in that fresh air and do some winter hiking around Sutton!
+Hiking is also cheap – a daily access ticket to the places above all cost $6 or less.
 Here at the B&B I have day passes and winter hiking packages for all four locations, The Sutton tourist information office at rue Principale opposite the Town Hall sells Parc Sutton tickets and has good information and maps.